Rogue POTUS: Trump Warned Kellyanne Conway Of Being Fired – Spicer ‘Burning Out’

 — Rogue POTUS Staff (@RoguePOTUSStaff) February 10, 2017

 Meanwhile, other tweets from the “Rogue POTUS Staff” mention Sean Spicer’s alleged state of mind.
-As seen in the below tweet, the “Rogue POTUS Staff” claimed that Mr. Trump “fumed” at Kellyanne for advising the public to purchase Ivanka’s clothing line — and as a result, President Trump also allegedly was angered with Spicer’s reports that Conway had been “counseled” about her mistake.
+As seen in the tweet below, the “Rogue POTUS Staff” claimed that Mr. Trump “fumed” at Kellyanne for advising the public to purchase Ivanka’s clothing line — and as a result, President Trump also allegedly was angered with Spicer’s reports that Conway had been “counseled” about her mistake.
 Due to Spicer using the word “counseled,” the “Rogue POTUS Staff” claimed that Spicer made it seem as if Kellyanne did something wrong.

 Even after fuming at KC for "buy Ivanka" line, POTUS also mad at Spicer for "counseled" line b/c it implies that admin did something wrong.